jmpsec/osctrld/README.md

    1.0.0

 DESCRIPTION:
-   Daemon for osctrl, to manage secret, flags and osquery deployment
+   Daemon for osctrl, the fast and efficient osquery management, to manage secret, flags and osquery deployment

 COMMANDS:
    enroll   Enroll a new node in osctrl, using new secret and flag files